Home ยป Recipes ยป dessert

 Holding one white chocolate cranberry cookie.

-Step two-Preheat the oven to 350 degrees Fahrenheit and line a cookie sheet with parchment paper or silicone.
+Step two: Preheat the oven to 350 degrees Fahrenheit and line a cookie sheet with parchment paper or silicone mat.

-Step three-Place all of the dry ingredients into a medium-sized bowl and mix until combined.
+Step three: Place all of the dry ingredients into a medium-sized bowl and mix until combined.
+This includes oat flour, rolled oats, cinnamon, baking soda, baking powder, and salt.

-Step four-In a separate medium-sized bowl, mix together the wet ingredients.
-Mix until everything is well incorporated.
+Step four: In a separate medium-sized bowl, mix together the wet ingredients.
+This includes coconut oil, maple syrup, coconut sugar, the flax egg, and vanilla.
+Mix until everything is well incorporated but, do not overmix.

-Step eight-Bake for 11 minutes.
-Allow the cookies to cool for about 2-3 minutes and then transfer the cookies to a cooling rack.
-Once the cookies have reached room temperature, transfer them to an air-tight container.
+Step eight: Bake for 11 minutes.
+Allow the cookies to cool for about 2-3 minutes and then transfer them to a cooling rack.
+Once the cookies have reached room temperature, transfer them to an airtight container.

 White chocolate cranberry cookies (vegan) are ready to eat.